jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

         .IFDEF MY_MSP430FR5738_1
         .warning "Code for MY_MSP430FR5738_1"
-    DEVICE = "MSP430FR5738" ; for family.inc file below, defines your device
+    DEVICE = "MSP430FR5738" ; for target.inc file below, defines your device
-    ;CHIP  .equ 5738 ; not used
-    UCA0_UART   ; for family.inc file below, defines uart used by FORTH input terminal LF_XTAL     ; for family.inc file below, defines if your module have a 32768 Hz xtal, to enable it.
+    UCA0_UART   ; for target.inc file below, defines uart used by FORTH input terminal LF_XTAL     ; for target.inc file below, defines if your module have a 32768 Hz xtal, to enable it.
-    UCB0_SD     ; for family.inc file below, defines UC used for SD Card driver if used .include "MSP430FR57xx.inc"  ; include family declarations file: MSP430FR2x4x.inc, MSP430FR57xx.inc or MSP430FR5x6x.inc
+    UCB0_SD     ; for target.inc file below, defines UC used for SD Card driver if used .include "MSP430FR5738.inc"  ; include device declarations
         .ENDIF  ; MY_MSP430FR5738_1

-3- complete family.inc file with declarations for your device if not exists. take care to verify they not already exist in common part at the end of the file.

-4- include an item in TargetInit.asm:
+3- also include an new item in Target.asm:
     .IFDEF MY_MSP430FR5738_1
-    .include "MSP430FR5738_1.asm"
+    .include "MY_MSP430FR5738_1.asm"
     .ENDIF

-5- create your target MSP430FR5738_1.asm from another target.asm as model, then customize declarations.
+4- create your MSP430FR5738_1.asm (and MSP430FR5738.inc) from another target.asm and device.inc as model,

-6- if you use SD Card you must add an item in the forthMSP430FR_SD_INIT.asm file.
-Proceed as target.asm:

-        .IFDEF MY_MSP430FR5738_1

-    ; COLD default state : Px{DIR,SEL0,SEL1,SELC,IE,IFG,IV} = 0 ; PX{OUT,REN} = 1 ; Px{IN,IES} = ?

-    ; P2.3 as SD_CD
-    SD_CD           .equ  08h
-    SD_CDIN         .equ  P2IN
-    ; P2.4 as SD_CS
-    SD_CS           .equ  10h
-    SD_CSOUT        .equ  P2OUT

-        BIS.B #SD_CS,&P2DIR ; SD_CS output high

-    ; P2.2/UCB0CLK                ---> SD_CardAdapter CLK (SCK)   default value
-    ; P1.6/UCB0SIMO/UCB0SDA/TA0.0 ---> SD_CardAdapter SDI (MOSI)  default value
-    ; P1.7/UCB0SOMI/UCB0SCL/TA1.0 <--- SD_CardAdapter SDO (MISO)  default value
-        BIS #04C0h,&PASEL1  ; Configure UCB0 pins: P2.2 as UCB0CLK, P1.6 as UCB0SIMO & P1.7 as UCB0SOMI
-                            ; P2DIR.x is controlled by eUSCI_B0 module
-        BIC #04C0h,&PAREN   ; disable pullup resistors for SIMO/SOMI/CLK pins

-        .ENDIF
+then customize declarations.

 Then, for the needs of syntactic preprocessor:

-1- create a \config\gema\device.pat file if not exist, from analog device.pat file
+1- create a \config\gema\device.pat file if not exist, to do a mix from your device.inc file and another analog device.pat.

-2- create your MSP430-FORTH\target.pat file from analog target.pat file, include same forth declarations as target.asm and complete it for your application
+2- create your MSP430-FORTH\target.pat file from target.asm file.

-Best practice, I suggest you that all digital pins you define (input or output) in your projects have their idle state high, with external pull up resistor
+Best practice, I suggest you that all digital pins you define (input or output) in your projects have their idle state high, with external pull up resistor that is the reset state of FastForth...

 START YOUR PROJECT
 --